-- provide an appropriate, victim and survivor-centred response - deliver social and/or legal services and/or case management to victims and survivors of human trafficking through trauma-informed, qualified staff - ensure inclusive and non-discriminatory practices in all staffing and service provision, taking into account the organization's service eligibility requirements - assure the safety of its clients - protect client data through appropriate policies related to confidentiality, privacy, data security and mandatory reporting - demonstrate good standing in its field and evidence of a collaborative approach with other service providers
+- provide an appropriate, victim and survivor-centered response; - deliver social and/or legal services and/or case management to victims and survivors of human trafficking through trauma-informed, qualified staff; - ensure inclusive and non-discriminatory practices in all staffing and service provisions, taking into account the organization's service eligibility requirements; - assure the safety of its clients; - protect client data through appropriate policies related to confidentiality, privacy, data security and mandatory reporting; - demonstrate good standing in its field and evidence of a collaborative approach with other service providers.

-Review Process
+Review Process:

-In its review of applications, the Canadian hotline will consider an organization's request for inclusion based on its self-reported responses.
-As the hotline cannot verify the accuracy of all information provided by applicants, the application form and the hotline's review process emphasize an applicant organization's:
+In its review of service providers, the Hotline will consider an organization's inclusion based on its selfreported responses, as the Hotline cannot verify the accuracy of all information provided by the service provider.